What is counselling?

 Other issues

 Feelings of stress, anxiety and low self-esteem are becoming all too common in today's society.
-Counselling/therapy can offer practical advice for overcoming these kinds of issues, as well as allowing you the space to vent your frustrations and feelings.
+Counselling can offer practical advice for overcoming these kinds of issues, as well as allowing you the space to vent your frustrations and feelings.

 Read more about the conditions, concerns and topics counselling or therapy can help with.

-What are the benefits of counselling/therapy?
+What are the benefits of counselling?

 Counsellor Disree Shaw explains the benefits of counselling in this short video.

-The way counselling/therapy can help will depend on the person receiving the treatment.
+The way counselling can help will depend on the person receiving the treatment.
 For many, the fact that counselling offers a safe and confidential environment to speak in is all it takes.
 In life, what we say to others can sometimes have a knock-on effect, altering relationships and the way people see each other.
 Therapy eliminates this problem and offers you the space and freedom to explore your own thoughts with an unbiased party.

-While counsellors/therapists may not give you concrete advice or a checklist of things to do to feel better, what they will do is help you uncover your own insight and understanding of your problems, providing you with the tools which will help you to resolve them on your own.
+While counsellors may not give you concrete advice or a checklist of things to do to feel better, what they will do is help you uncover your own insight and understanding of your problems, providing you with the tools which will help you to resolve them on your own.

 In the majority of cases, a single session will not be enough to help overcome any issues you're facing.
 Counselling is a journey, and it takes time and consistency to work effectively.
 Because of this, many people opt for regular sessions to make the most of the process.

-Counselling/therapy can help you understand yourself better and the way you think, which will ultimately help you develop a clearer understanding of your problems.
+Counselling can help you understand yourself better and the way you think, which will ultimately help you develop a clearer understanding of your problems.
 The more armed with information you are, the easier it gradually becomes to navigate your way through any difficulties you are facing, so that eventually you can come out the other side feeling more positive.
 It can also help you better understand other people's points of view, which can shed light on the way you interpret words or actions.

 Types of therapy